BladeRunnerJS/brjs-site/docs/use/getting_started.md

     unzip_location/sdk/brjs create-blade brjs-todo todo todoinput

-This creates a `todoinput` directory containing the following sub-directories:
+This creates a `todoinput` directory within the `todo` BladeSet containing the following sub-directories:

 * `src` - for the JavaScript for the Blade
 * `tests` - for the blade tests